pranav-js670/Video-Object-Detection/README.md

 # Sample Videos

-You can download the videos used in the project from the links below:
+You can download the video used in the project from the link below:

 - [Test_1](https://drive.google.com/file/d/1TM3KF_JC_j9znTjtsGxF8InmUbPPPOUE/view)

+- You can try with another video as well -
 - [Test_2](https://www.vecteezy.com/video/5846195-dog-walk-on-a-leash-along-the-autumn-yellow-forest-park-path)

 # Contributing